Eyewitness identifies gunman in 2016 murder of Anderson man

 Prickett said Conn was addicted to crack cocaine and that Perry was one of his suppliers along with a man identified as "Tony."

-Benge said Prickett changed his story at least four times by first stating he couldn't name the shooter, but he provided a description.
+Benge said Prickett changed his story at least four times by first stating he couldn't name the shooter but providing a description.

-This year, Prickett got a 10-year sentence on the armed robbery under a plea agreement; seven years are to be served.
+Under a plea agreement this year, Prickett got a 10-year sentence on the armed robbery; seven years are to be served.

 "Your case was continued until the Perry case was set for trial," Benge said.
 "You got a better offer."

-Prickett said during questioning that "Tony" was a tall, older black male, and Prickett identified the shooter as a shorter, young man.
+Prickett said during questioning that "Tony" was a tall, older black male, but he identified the shooter as a shorter, young man.

 He said he didn't want to testify because he was scared.